Kamal, Rails deployments, and Rega turntables

-Lately I've started to put back into a working state my turntable, it's been disconnected from my main audio chain for about five years.
-It's a Rega RP3 with a bog-standard Rega Carbon cartridge.
+Lately I've started to put back into a working state my turntable.
+It's been disconnected from my main audio chain for about five years.
+The TT is a Rega RP3 with a bog-standard Rega Carbon cartridge.
 Why now one might ask?
 It wasn't my top priority and streaming Spotify to the WiiM Mini then via a DAC directly into my NAD power amplifier was good enough.

 Yet, I started missing my records.
 I mean I still have them, I can still enjoy their tactility, art and smell, but not their sound.
 I missed the limits imposed by listening to vinyl: you have to carefully pick your album and then commit to listening to the whole thing, more or less.